aidanborkan/Real-World-Data-Projects/README.md

 Mini Project AB — Comparing OMOP and MIMIC Prescription Data

-Overview
+Overview:

 This project explores how medication exposure data differ between two widely used clinical informatics frameworks:

-OMOP (Common Data Model): an observational research standard used to harmonize electronic health record (EHR) and claims data.
+I. OMOP (Common Data Model): an observational research standard used to harmonize electronic health record (EHR) and claims data.
+II.
 MIMIC-III: a publicly available critical-care database from Beth Israel Deaconess Medical Center containing de-identified ICU EHR data.

 By analyzing prescription counts, source codes, and drug type classifications, the study evaluates how medication events are structured and recorded across these two environments — a core issue in real-world data interoperability and reproducibility.

-Data and Methods
+Data and Methods:

-The analysis was written in R Markdown and rendered as Mini_Project_AB.html.
-Key steps and tools include:

 | Step                    | Purpose                                                              | Tools / Packages                          |
 | ----------------------- | -------------------------------------------------------------------- | ----------------------------------------- |